DHTMLX/docs-todolist/docs/api/methods/unchecktask_method.md

 list.checkTask({
-    id: "1.1.1", // mark the task and its parent as completed });
+    id: "1.1.1", // mark the task and its parent as complete });

 list.uncheckTask({
     id: "1.1.1",
-    manual: true // mark only the specified task as uncompleted });
+    manual: true // mark only the specified task as incomplete });

 list.uncheckTask({
     id: "1.1.1",
-    manual: false // or mark the task and its parent as uncompleted });
+    manual: false // or mark the task and its parent as incomplete });
 ~~~